vicbottali/siip_rpi/README.md

     pip install Flask
     ```

+### Database Management
+* Using a SQLite db locally
+* Now you can use flask-sqlalchemy and flask-migrate to manage and interact with the db

+## Flask-Migrate - Making Changes to the Database Structure/Schema
+For initial setup:
+    ```bash
+    flask db init
+    ```
+The above command would create the inital Migrations directory.
+Since the directory is in source control, you won't need to run it for this.
+But note that when you create migrations in the future, they need to be added to source control.

+* Models are defined in app/models.py
+* After making changes to models.py, you'll need to migrate the database to keep it in sync
+    1. To make a new migration file run:
+        ```bash
+        flask db migrate -m "optional description"
+        ```
+        * Note that this doesn't change the db, just generates a file in the migrations directory*
+        * Make sure to add the file to source control *

+    2. To apply the changes from the file generated above:
+        ```bash
+        flask db upgrade
+        ```

 ### Running locally

 * Export application environment variable - where app.py is the file name of the application